capeprivacy/tf-trusted/README.md

-### Tf-Trusted
+### tf-trusted

-Tf-Trusted allows you to run most tensorflow models inside of an SGX device.
+tf-trusted allows you to run most tensorflow models inside of an SGX device.
 It leverages a Tensorflow custom op to send gRPC messages into the SGX device via Asylo where the model is then run by Tensorflow Lite.

 First clone this repo and follow the instructions [here](tf_trusted_custom_op/README.md) to build the required custom operation.